 Is it really worth the trouble to rent out the cabin if the effort is equivalent to a part-time minimum-wage gig?

 Your neighbourhood caps the cabin rental rate

 There is a limit to how much you will be able to charge, regardless of the costs you need to cover.
 This depends on the location of your cottage, its size, and the comforts it offers.

 Cottage owners want to make sure they cover added costs and generate enough extra cash to justify all the headaches associated with renting out the property.

-Some people will certainly do very well.
-Other cabin owners might find that renting out the cottage simply isn’t worth the bother.
+Some cabin owners certainly make good money on rentals.
+Others might find that renting out the cottage simply isn’t worth the bother.

 Still interested in making your cottage available for rent?

 Check out the our comprehensive cottage rental tips for owners page.